 Level of service (LOS) standards are as established in the elements contained within this ordinance for roads, mass transit, wastewater, solid waste, stormwater, potable water, public schools and recreation.
-The Concurrency Management Element provides a location listing for LOS standards.
+The Concurrency Management Element provides a location listing for LOS standards with the exception of roads, mass transit, public school, and recreation.